Mahsa-Bastankhah/GCMDP-blogpost/_posts/2026-04-27-mdp-to-gcmdp.md

 3. CRL<d-cite key="eysenbach2022contrastive"></d-cite> is a representative GCRL algorithm that reframes the modeling of the success measure as a contrastive learning (classification) problem.

-4. QRL<d-cite key="wang2023optimal"></d-cite> is a representative SSP algorithm that that finds goal-conditioned shortest distance (a quasimetric) using the triangle inequality.
-In particular, this method was developed for determinstic MDPs but also works well for stochastic MDPs in practice.
+4. QRL<d-cite key="wang2023optimal"></d-cite> is a representative SSP algorithm that finds goal-conditioned shortest distance (a quasimetric) using the triangle inequality.
+In particular, this method was developed for deterministic MDPs but also works well for stochastic MDPs in practice.

-To prevent confounding errors from data collection and speed up learning, we collect a dataset with $$100\text{K}$$ transitions in the original MDP for training Q-learning, and also collect another dataset with $$100\text{K}$$ transitions in the GCMDP for training aforementioned GCRL (SSP) algorithms.
+To prevent confounding errors from data collection and speed up learning, we collect a dataset with $$100\text{K}$$ transitions in the original MDP for training Q-learning, and also collect another dataset with $$100\text{K}$$ transitions in the GCMDP for training the aforementioned GCRL (SSP) algorithms.
 For evaluation, we compare the average success rates for reaching the goal in the original MDP over $$100$$ trajectories, reporting means and standard deviations over $4$ random seeds.

 <div class="row mt-3">
 {% include figure.liquid path="assets/img/2026-04-27-mdp-to-gcmdp/cliff_walking_aug_gcmdp_lc.svg" class="img-fluid rounded" %}